somechris/qansible/docs/README.txt

 ----------------

 * Roles:
+  - `apache-webserver`: Configures an apache webserver with only the default page.
+  - `apache-website`: Configures an apache site (along with provisioning apache itself).
+  - `add-host-to-group`: Dynamically adds a host to a group in Ansible.
   - `common-directories`: Sets up common directories needed on all hosts.
   - `common-packages`: Sets up common packages needed on all hosts.
   - `debug`: Allows to prints debug messages between roles in `meta`